Frequently Asked Questions

 All of the courses at the Manupractic Institute are developed as continuing education components.
-Although the Structural Integration System is a stand alone modality, participants are expected to have a strong background knowledge in anatomy, physiology, pathology and manual practice.
+Although the Structural Integration and Neuromuscular Therapy training are stand alone modalities, participants are expected to have a strong background knowledge in anatomy, physiology, pathology and manual practice.

 Upon completion of each course (module), the participant is issued a certificate of completion.